This is true urban wildness – a 5km stretch of forested river reserve wrapped around a dramatic gorge, just a stroll from Launceston’s city centre.

 “I just love the joy that we, and the gorge, are able to bring people,” says Larter.

-An old gatekeeper’s residence, Kings Bridge Cottage, is now an exhibition space housing a pictorial history of Cataract Gorge Reserve.
-It’s located right on the bridge and adjacent to Zig Zag Reserve, which contains a historic and challengingly steep walking trail linking the bridge to First Basin, where most of the gorge’s recreational attractions are.
+On the fringe of Launceston’s city centre is an old gatekeeper’s residence, Kings Bridge Cottage.
+It’s located right on Kings Bridge and adjacent to Zig Zag Reserve, which contains a historic and challengingly steep walking trail linking the bridge to First Basin, where most of the gorge’s recreational attractions are.

 Linger at Cliff Grounds to visit the historic rotunda, kiosk and picnic areas.
 Peacocks roam a pretty formal Victorian garden, sometimes alongside grazing wallabies.